- Can I get food stamps?

 Yes.
 You are entitled to a written notice if your application is denied, or the food stamp office proposes to reduce or stop your benefits.
 The notice must tell you:

 - the reason for the denial or the proposed change;

 - when the proposed change will take place;

 - your right to ask for a hearing; and

 - where you can get free legal help.

 If you disagree with the denial or the proposed change, you must appeal within 90 days of the written notice.
-If you are already receiving food stamps, you must appeal within 10 days in order to continue getting them during the appeal.
-If you continue to receive food stamps during your appeal and you lose your appeal, the welfare office may require you to "repay" the food stamps by lowering any future food stamp grants.
+If you are already receiving food stamps, you must appeal within 10 days to continue getting them during the appeal.
+If you continue to receive food stamps during your appeal and you lose your appeal, the welfare office may need you to "repay" the food stamps by lowering any future food stamp grants.